Joining or starting a support group

 Joining a support group

 With a diagnosis, you know where you 'fit in' - for example, you can seek out groups of families with a child with a similar diagnosis.
 If you have a diagnosis it's also more likely that support groups for that diagnosis will be easier to get in touch.

-The benefits of support groups can be both for your child – they will get the chance to mix with other children – and also for you: you will get the chance to meet parents who will hopefully offer both advice and friendship.
+The benefits of support groups are two-fold: your child will get the chance to mix with other children and you will get the chance to meet parents who will hopefully offer both advice and friendship.